isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 may not be a problem, since the very idea of DNS is similar to a public phone book: if you don't want a name to be known publicly, don't put it in DNS!
-Consider using DNS views (split DNS) and only display your sensitive names to a selective audience.
+Consider using DNS views (split DNS) and only display your sensitive names to a select audience.

 The second drawback of NSEC is actually increased operational
 overhead: there is no opt-out mechanism for insecure child zones.
 This generally